 –You can thaw breastmilk overnight in the refrigerator.
 Once it is thawed, it cannot be refrozen.
 If you want to heat the breastmilk, never use a microwave; it can damage the milk and create hot spots that burn your baby’s mouth.
 If you need to heat it, you can gently heat it by running it under warm water or placing it in a mug of warm water.

-- Incline feeding- feed baby on an incline to reduce gas; laying flat allows air to build up and can lead to uncomfortable gas.
+- Incline feeding- feeding baby on an incline can reduce gas; laying baby completely flat allows air to build up and can lead to uncomfortable gas.
 An incline of 45 degrees is best for bottle feeding.

 - Switch Sides- If you are switching from breastfeeding, mimic switching sides like when you breastfeed when you first introduce a bottle.